burningion/grid/app/tutorials/Home.md

 Intermediate
 ------------
-Tutorials game developers with full projects in mind
+Tutorials aimed at game developers with full projects in mind

 Advanced
 --------